Peripli/service-manager/docs/README.md

 # Documentation

 The `docs` folder contains end-to-end documentation for the Service Manager and its components.
-Start off my looking at the _Introduction_.
-Then checkout the _Usage_ section for a walkthrough as well as some example usage scenarios.
+Start off by looking at the _Introduction_.
+Then check out the _Usage_ section for a walkthrough as well as some example usage scenarios.
 In order to install the Service Manager components, refer to the _Installation_ section.
 In case you are interested to contribute, make sure to check the _Development_ section.

 ## Introduction